Table of contents

 - Extraversion – 53%

-Many of the specific genes that are believed to play a role in personality are involved with communication between cells and the brain.
+Experts believe many of the specific genes that play a role in personality are involved with communication between cells and the brain.
 MedLine Plus cites a number of genetic variants:

 - DRD2 and DRD4: Enhances the desire to seek out new experiences